theironcook/Backbone.ModelBinder/README.md

 ````

 In the example above, the phoneNumber elementBinding defines a Converter.
 A Converter is simply a function that takes a direction and a value as inputs and should return a converted value.
 The direction will either be ModelToView or ViewToModel.
-This allows your model's attributes to remain in a pristine state but the view to format them appropriately.
+This allows your Model's attributes to remain in a pristine state but the view to format them appropriately.

 <br><br>